 Assertive communicators in this scenario can properly engage with other dissenting opinions and provide appropriate reasoning that can reign in discontent without being overly aggressive.

 At the same time, assertive communicators aren't shy to consider and listen to the opinions of others.
 They can be great at offering compromises that can see everyone agree on a decision.

 Assertive communicators practice the best methods that manage teams of different people.
 They make others comfortable with engagement and interaction, and they also find it easy to have meaningful conversations with almost anyone.
-Overall, they have the positivity and sharp-thinking capacities that can keep people at their most productive state.
+Overall, they have the positivity and sharp thinking capacities that can keep people at their most productive state.

-Assertive communication style is perhaps the most obvious to notice in a workplace environment.
+The assertive communication style is perhaps the most obvious to notice in a workplace environment.
 They're always the ones that make people feel comfortable and at ease.

 If you have a coworker that you have just had fun working with even at the most stressful times and can be the one that takes the horn, then they're probably an assertive communicator.

 There are also other ways that you can know whether a person is an assertive communicator.
 Watch out for some of these signs.